Getaways & Cranberry Recipes Celebrate Being Thankful With Wickwood In Saugatuck

 Cranberry Chutney Recipe

 You have to try our Cranberry Chutney!
 It’s one of our favorite holiday season recipes.
-Spiced with fresh ginger and red pepper, this chutney recipe pairs well with artisanal cheeses, smoked meats, poultry, game, or simply spoonful by spoonful.
+Spiced with fresh ginger and red pepper, this cranberry recipe pairs well with artisanal cheeses, smoked meats, poultry, game, or simply spoonful by spoonful.
 It’s also a wonderful way to awaken leftovers.
 Stay with us during the holiday season and devour Cranberry Chutney over cheeses, with appetizers, on charcuterie boards and anywhere else we can find to share it with you!

 1 cup fresh cranberries